What to Know About the Mandalay Bay Resort Hotel at the Center of the Las Vegas Shooting

 The hotel has featured in a number of movies and TV shows, including What Happens in Vegas, Modern Family, The Hangover and Ocean's Eleven and Thirteen.
 Janet Jackson is scheduled to perform at the hotel's events center on Oct.
 14 and the Canadian indie rock band, Arcade Fire, is set to perform there on Oct.
 22.

-According to Market Watch, shares in MGM Resorts International — the company which the Mandalay Bay Resort and Casino — dropped 2.9% in the wake of the shooting.
+According to Market Watch, shares in MGM Resorts International — the company which owns the Mandalay Bay Resort and Casino — dropped 2.9% in the wake of the shooting.